ScottFitzgerald83/sparkify/README.md

 ### Running the ETL
 1. Run create_tables to create the `sparkifydb` database and tables: `python3 create_tables.py`
 2. Run the ETL pipeline to load the tables: `python3 etl.py`

+### Running sample queries
+If you want to start up a local Jupyter notebook to run the sample queries, or otherwise explore the data, you'll need the packages listed in `requirements.txt`.
+1. Ensure your python `venv` is activated and you're in the project's root directory.
+2. Install all requirements with `pip install -r requirements.txt`.
+3. Type `jupyter notebook` into the terminal.
+Jupyter should launch a browser window with the project.
+4. Click into the `notebooks/` folder in the browser, find `sample_queries.ipynb`, and query away!

 ## Example queries
 There is a sample notebook in this project located at `/notebooks/sample_queries.ipynb`.
 Inside this notebook are the following queries.